JL102/rowan-riscv-tensor/README.md

 # rowan-riscv-tensor
 A RISC-V based matrix multiplication accelerator, built using Chipyard.

+To begin working on this repo, go to your chipyard install folder, and navigate to 'generators'.
+Clone the repository to this directory.
+Next navigate back up to the chipyard directory and edit 'build.sbt'.
+Copy the lines inside 'notes.txt' from this repository into 'build.sbt'.
+Finally find 'lazy val chipyard = (project in file("generators/chipyard))' and add the folder for this project to the list.
+For example, by default the repositry is cloned to a folder called 'rowan-riscv-tensor', so you would add that to the list.

 ToDo
 - [ ] Create a working decoder (Demux)